SaaS Metrics: How do you measure and improve your business?

 Average Revenue Per User (ARPU)

-Another critical SaaS metric is Average Revenue Per User (ARPU).
+Another critical SaaS metric is the Average Revenue Per User (ARPU).
 This metric measures the average amount of money each user generates for your company over time.

 We can help you identify which users are driving more revenue than others so that you can focus on growing those relationships further or pinpoint areas where changes may need to be made to increase revenue from specific user groups.

 Customer Acquisition Cost (CAC)